Created: July, 23, 2017

 and founder of the Safavid dynasty, is an important historical figure both in

-Iran and in Azerbaijan.
+Iran and Azerbaijan.
 While Iran follows the Shi’a ideology, Azerbaijan

 has adopted Azerbaijani nationalism that is based on the ADR’s

-Thus, despite its common historical heritage with Iran, the Republic of
+Thus, despite the common historical heritage with Iran, the Republic of

 Azerbaijan has close ties with Turkey and shares the late Azerbaijani